On the asymptotic structure of Brownian motions with a small lead-lag effect: Introduction

 The main contribution of this paper is (i) to determine the proper convergence rate $r_n$, and (ii) to derive a stochastic expansion for the likelihood ratio process for $(\mathbb{P}_{n,r_nu})_{u\in\mathbb{R}}$.
 Analogously to \cite{GJ2001a}, the proper convergence rate $r_n$ depends on the behavior of the sequence $nv_n$.
 This is intuitively natural because $\variance[B_{i/n}-B_{(i-1)/n}]=n^{-1}$ and thus the behavior of $nv_n$ determines how strongly the measurement errors (locally) dominate the nature of the observed returns.
-In particular, we find that $r_n=n^{-\frac{3}{2}}$ if $v_n\equiv0$, or more generally if $nv_n$ is bounded.
-The rate $n^{-\frac{3}{2}}$ is much faster than the usual parametric rate $n^{-\frac{1}{2}}$ and even faster than the rate $n^{-1}$.
-This is surprising because the time resolution of our model is $n^{-1}$, so our result suggests that we could estimate lag parameters smaller than the time resolution of observation data.
+In particular, we find that $r_n=n^{-\frac{3}{2}}$ if $v_n\equiv0$, or more generally if $nv_n$ is bounded.\footnote{Indeed, an intuition for this fact has already been appeared in \cite{HRY2013} (see Remark \ref{intuition}).} The rate $n^{-\frac{3}{2}}$ is much faster than the usual parametric rate $n^{-\frac{1}{2}}$ and even faster than the rate $n^{-1}$.
+Since the time resolution of our model is $n^{-1}$, our result suggests that we could estimate lag parameters smaller than the time resolution of observation data.
 This implication is at least true for our restrictive situation, as shown in Section \ref{section:application}.
 Since the convergence rate of the estimator for the lag parameter $\vartheta$ proposed in \cite{HRY2013} cannot be faster than $n^{-1}$ (see Proposition 2 of \cite{HRY2013} and the discussion after this proposition), our result shows that their estimator is suboptimal in the setting considered in this paper (although their estimator works in a more general setting).

 \if0 Given the proper convergence rate, we show that the likelihood ratio process $(\mathrm{d}\mathbb{P}_{n,r_nh}/\mathrm{d}\mathbb{P}_{n,0})_{h\in\mathbb{R}}$ converges finite dimensionally in law to the process